ezrahall1/creating-Docker-image/README.md

 <h1>Creating Docker Image</h1>

 <h2>Description</h2>
-In this project I demonstrate how I installed Docker engine on an EC2 instance and use it to create a Docker image.
+This project illustrates the installation of the Docker engine on an EC2 instance, detailing the subsequent creation of a Docker image.
+The demonstration focuses on the step-by-step process, from setting up the Docker engine on the EC2 instance to effectively building a Docker image.
+By showcasing the practical implementation of these tasks, the project provides valuable insights into leveraging Docker technology within the AWS environment.
+The guide emphasizes the seamless integration of Docker capabilities, highlighting the efficiency gained in deploying and managing containerized applications on an EC2 instance.
 <br />